DataShades/ckanext-files/docs/usage/multi-storage.md

 ... ckan.logic.ValidationError: None - {'storage': ['Storage default is not configured']}
 ```

-Storage **default** is not configured.
-That's why we need `default`
+"Storage **default** is not configured" - that's why we need `default`
 configuration.
 But if you want to upload a file into a different storage or you
-don't want to add the `default` storage at all, you can always specify
+don't want to add the `default` storage at all, you can specify explicitly the
-explicitly the name of the storage you are going to use.
+name of the storage you are going to use.

 === "API"